UpstreamAB/UpstreamPowerPack/RMMNeutralScripts/README.md

-Placeholder for RMM neutral scripts.
+Placeholder for Powershell scripts to be used with any RMM tool.